0977361506/Document_agent/README.md

 [![MCP Reviewed](https://img.shields.io/badge/MCP%20Reviewed-✓-blue)](https://mcpreview.com/mcp-servers/pawankumar94/confluence-mcp-server)

-A Model Context Protocol (MCP) server implementation for Atlassian Confluence.
-This server provides a set of tools for interacting with Confluence through the MCP protocol, allowing AI agents to seamlessly work with Confluence content.
+A Model Context Protocol (MCP) server implementation for Atlassian Confluence Server.
+This server provides a set of tools for interacting with Confluence Server through the MCP protocol, allowing AI agents to seamlessly work with Confluence content.
 Built with Flask for easy deployment to Cloud Run.

 ## Features